El Camino: A Breaking Bad Movie: Release

 El Camino marked one of Robert Forster's final appearances, as he died on the day of the film's release.

 El Camino: A Breaking Bad Movie had its world premiere on October 7, 2019, at the Regency Village Theatre in Los Angeles, with multiple cast members from the film, Breaking Bad, and Better Call Saul in attendance.
 Netflix digitally released the film on October 11, 2019.
 El Camino also received a limited theatrical release in the United States from October 11 to 13, 2019.
 It later premiered on AMC television on February 16, 2020, following a complete marathon of the series on the network.

-On the day of El Caminos release, Robert Forster, who played Ed in both the series and film, died of complications from brain cancer, at the age of 78.
-Among others throughout Hollywood, the cast and crew of Breaking Bad and El Camino paid tribute to him.
-According to Aaron Paul, Forster watched the film before his passing: "he was so proud of it and of me.
+On the day of El Caminos release, Robert Forster, who played Ed in both the series and film, died of complications from brain cancer at the age of 78.
+Along with others throughout Hollywood, the cast and crew of Breaking Bad and El Camino paid tribute to him.
+According to Aaron Paul, Forster watched the film before his passing: "He was so proud of it and of me.
 He called to tell me that he loved me.
 I sensed something was wrong, but I got on a plane and, when I landed, he'd died.
 It was incredibly sad to hear".